CIS565-Fall-2017/Project6-Vulkan-Grass-Rendering/README.md

 ### Overview

-An implementation of a grass simulator and renderer usng Vulkan based on the paper, [Responsive Real-Time Grass Rendering for General 3D Scenes](https://www.cg.tuwien.ac.at/research/publications/2017/JAHRMANN-2017-RRTG/JAHRMANN-2017-RRTG-draft.pdf).
+An implementation of a grass simulator and renderer using Vulkan based on the paper, [Responsive Real-Time Grass Rendering for General 3D Scenes](https://www.cg.tuwien.ac.at/research/publications/2017/JAHRMANN-2017-RRTG/JAHRMANN-2017-RRTG-draft.pdf).

 ![](img/demo.gif)